Content reviewed by: Dr. Adarsh K Gupta.

 - High Fiber in Diet.
-A diet high in fiber intake stretched the stomach, slows gastric emptying, which results in a feeling of fullness.
-Fiber-rich whole grain can also help reduce hunger and keep you feeling full.
+A diet high in fiber intake stretches the stomach and slows gastric emptying, which results in a feeling of fullness.
+Fiber-rich whole grains can also help reduce hunger and keep you feeling full.

 Your original patterns evolved over a lifetime.
 Now you can consciously plan the person you want to be.
 It will take time, but it WILL happen!

 What to do when you are not hungry but tempted?

-There are many things you can do when food is offered, baked, cooked, prepared, and present just for you.
+You can do many things when food is offered, baked, cooked, prepared, and present just for you.
 Learn how to handle the compelling urges at the office, in a restaurant, or at home.
 Learn that an umbrella-topped pushcart, wafting a familiar aroma, doesn’t always mean you have to eat a hot dog.

-Hunger develops slowly and you eat anything, it goes away.
-Craving occurs abruptly and if the mind gets busy, it goes away.
+Hunger develops slowly, and if you eat anything, it goes away.
+Craving occurs abruptly, and if the mind gets busy, it goes away.
 Remember this difference!

 - Distract yourself for 20 minutes.
 The next time you’re at home and thinking of food, and you just ate a little while before, set a kitchen timer for 20 minutes and distract yourself with some activity.
 For example, set the timer, get busy with some other project, and when the bell goes off, you not only forget you set the bell, but you may not even know why you set it in the first place.

 - Think about the outcome.
 The first time you try to change a behavior, it might feel awkward and uncomfortable.
 It is different from what you’ve done in the past.
-But no matter how uncomfortable you feel at the beginning of creating a new habit, nothing is as uncomfortable as having to choose what to wear based on how much of your body it will cover.
+But no matter how uncomfortable you feel at the beginning of a new habit, nothing is as uncomfortable as choosing what to wear based on how much of your body it will cover.
 Nothing is as uncomfortable as selecting what to wear based on what fits on a particular day rather than what is appropriate for a particular occasion.

 How to stay motivated?